 Case Report:

 A 33-year-old P2L2 patient presented as a follow-up case of chronic pelvic pain (perineal pain) persisting for the past decade.
 Her symptoms originated in 2015 following a full-term vaginal delivery of a 4kg infant at a medical facility, during which she endured a substantial perineal tear that required multiple reparative interventions due to episiotomy wound dehiscence and subsequent infection.
 Approximately one year later, she returned to our care reporting persistent pain at the former episiotomy site, exacerbated during menstruation.
 Upon examination, aside from localized tenderness and minor induration, no other abnormalities were found.
 A provisional diagnosis of scar endometriosis was made, and treatment ensued accordingly.
 Despite several recommendations for perineal ultrasonography, it was not done.
 In 2019, she conceived once more and underwent a full-term vaginal delivery with episiotomy at our institution.
 Following discharge in stable condition, she revisited after 2.5 months postpartum, citing continued discomfort at the episiotomy site.
 Subsequent ultrasonography, finally conducted in 2019, revealed an ill-defined collection in the subcutaneous plane of the perineum.
 Treatment comprised analgesics, physiotherapy, and Tab Dienogest for Scar endometriosis.
 As her pain persisted, a referral to a pain clinic was made, where Pregabalin was administered to alleviate symptoms.
 Although intermittent relief was noted, her visits persisted.
-She was examined during her menstural cycle, notably, nodularity was absent at the episiotomy site upon examination.
+She was examined during her menstrual cycle, notably, nodularity was absent at the episiotomy site upon examination.
 A follow-up ultrasonography reported no discernible lesions at the scar site, despite probe tenderness.
 Consequently, an MRI was recommended, revealing a foreign object that was later identified as a needle upon X-ray of the pelvis.
 Subsequent ultrasonography pinpointed a thin echogenic foreign body located 3mm beneath the skin in the right perineal subcutaneous tissue.
 A procedural plan was devised to extract the embedded needle under saddle block anesthesia by a surgical team.
-A skin incision was made on rt labia over clinically appreciable site, incision deepened into subcutaneous plane and dissection done using artery forceps to identify the needle and finally a semicircular needle is retrieved froms subcutaneous plane 2cm from the skin on side of rightt labia.
+A skin incision was made on right labia over clinically appreciable site, incision deepened into subcutaneous plane and dissection done using artery forceps to identify the needle and finally a semicircular needle is retrieved from subcutaneous plane 2cm from the skin on side of right labia.
 Subcutaneous tissue sutured with 3’o vicryl and skin closed with nylon suture.
 Postoperatively, a normal X-ray confirmed successful needle retrieval, with an uneventful recovery period and commendable wound healing progress.

 Discussion: